 Indian food is famous for its sweetness and its dessert stylings, too – and it’s thought that Indian sugarcane was commonly used and consumed from around the 5th Century.
 The name of the juice of the cane – khanda – is actually where the word ‘candy’ comes from, believe it or not!

-Do you have any interesting or fun facts about Indian food that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Indian food?
+Share them in the comments below!